-As detailed in this report, RichmondPRA's operating or trading result for the year was a surplus of \$1,152,822.
-This included the profit on sale of underutilised property assets of \$1,099,953.
+As detailed in this report, RichmondPRA's operating or trading result for the year was a deficit of (\$850,106).

 Using resources wisely

 RichmondPRA continues to invest cash where, after risk assessment, the company will be able to maximise its investment income.
 Our Share Portfolio continues to pay good dividends and while interest income from Term Deposits is very low, this still represents sound liquidity management.